 CHOCOLATE CRISPY CAKE WREATH

-Just make your mix with rice crispies/cornflakes & melted chocolate and form into a wreath and add ribbon to hang. ?
-Here are the full instructions to make a Chocolate Crispy Cape Festive Wreath.
+Just make your mix with rice crispies/cornflakes and melted chocolate.
+Then form it into a wreath and add a ribbon to hang.

 LETTER TO SANTA NIGHT LIGHT

-How simple & effective is this?
-Make a nightlight with your child’s letter to Santa by rolling it into a tube and putting a battery-operated tealight inside.
+How simple and effective is this?
+You can make a nightlight with your child’s letter to Santa by rolling it into a tube and putting a battery-operated tealight inside.

-To add extra magic, exchange the letter for a plain piece of paper whilst your child sleeps and tell them that the words magical blew away to the North Pole.
+To add extra magic, exchange the letter for a plain piece of paper while your child sleeps and tell them that the words magical blew away to the North Pole.

 STAY ON THE NICE LIST!

-It’s simple to make, just roll some Plasticine up and add glitter!
+It’s really simple to make.
+Just roll some Plasticine/playdough up and add glitter.
 The kids will love it!